/

 Woven

-The woven image list sets a regular grid without cutting the images to the same format, like when the lists are created by users and therefore have to be flexible with different formats.
-It works great in the case of Keen, a Google's experimental product that allows users to create their own curated sets of materials.
+The woven image list sets a regular grid without cutting the images to the same format, like when users create the lists, and therefore has to be flexible with different formats.
+It works great in the case of Keen, Google's experimental product that allows users to create their own curated sets of materials.

 Image credit: Keen